-Once the exclusive domain of vegetarians and vegans, plant-based meats are now being marketed at traditional meat eaters who want to cut down on meat and are looking for plant-based protein alternatives.
+Once the exclusive domain of vegetarians and vegans, plant-based meat alternatives are now being marketed to traditional meat eaters who want to cut down on meat and are looking for plant-based protein alternatives.

 Not only do they look like meat, but they're often sold alongside meat in the supermarket – and some even 'bleed' like meat when you cook them.

 So what are they made from?
 Do they actually taste like meat?
 And are they as healthy as some manufacturers claim?